This Lava Flow destroys your thirst with a volcanic eruption of refreshing flavors!

 The Lava Lava Club is a beachfront restaurant and bar that was just one of many amazing places that I visited, but it remained my favorite.
 Sizzling shrimp, breakfast Mai Tais… just writing about it makes me wish I was there right now.

-One lazy afternoon I was sitting beach side, looking at the club’s menu.
+One lazy afternoon, I was sitting beachside, looking at the club’s menu.
 Wanting something different from the constant flow of Mai Tais I had been imbibing all week, I came across a cocktail called the Lava Flow.
 Their menu stated theirs was served “on the rocks” and was “better” than the original (“trust us!”).
-So naturally I ordered a “Lava Lava Flow” at the Lava Lava Club and had one of the best drinks on the island.
+So naturally, I ordered a “Lava Lava Flow” at the Lava Lava Club and had one of the best drinks on the island.
 I could taste the rums, both silver and coconut, the pineapple and strawberries were amazing and not too strong.
-Before I flew back home, I made sure I had one more as I watched the ocean wave goodbye.
+Before I flew back home, I made sure I had one more as I watched the ocean wave me goodbye.

 I found myself missing Hawaii, so I thought it’d be fun to learn how to make a Lava Flow.
 This time, giving the traditional version a go.
 Once I looked up how to make one, the Internet promptly told me that I should not drink lava, as that would be incredibly dangerous.
 After some more specific searching, I discovered a simple tropical cocktail that looks like a fruity cascade of delicious magma you can actually drink.
 Our recipe is down below, and it can’t be beat.

-The Lava Flow sits somewhere between a Pina Colada and a Strawberry Daiquiri in terms of texture and flavors.
-It’s often been compared to a cocktail called the Miami Vice, which Twist and Toast has a recipe for.
-Check it out, try one and see how these drinks stack up: https://twistandtoast.com/miami-vice/
+The Lava Flow sits somewhere between a Piña Colada and a Strawberry Daiquiri in terms of texture and flavors.
+It’s often been compared to a cocktail called the Miami Vice.
+Check it out, try one and see how these drinks stack up.

 What are the best rums to use in a Lava Flow?